libindic/sdk-common/docs/BUILD.md

 ## Including in your project with Gradle

-`sdk-common` module of `silpa-android-sdk` is pushed to Maven Central as a AAR, so you just need to add the following dependency to your `build.gradle`.
+`sdk-common` module of `libindic-android-sdk` is pushed to Maven Central as a AAR, so you just need to add the following dependency to your `build.gradle`.

     dependencies {
         // Common library
         compile 'org.silpa:sdk-common:1.0.0@aar'
     }

 ## Including in your project with Maven